Your golden retriever has claimed that wire crate as his throne – and it actually kind of looks like a cage sitting in your living room.

 #10: How to Make a Portable Soft-Sided Crate Cover Your Dog Will Actually Want to Use

-You know that moment when your golden retriever parks herself in the middle of the yard and refuses to move?
-Yeah.
-Mine does that too — except she drags her crate mat out with her like she’s setting up a whole little apartment outside.
+You know that moment when your golden retriever decides that the middle of the yard is THE PERFECT place to be and refuses to budge?
+Mine does that too, except my dog will drag her crate mat out with her like she’s setting up her own little apartment in the yard.

 That’s exactly what inspired this one.